 Stoats are longer (12 in) than a weasel (8.5 in).
-Stoats generally have a dark colored tip to their longer tail.
+Stoats generally have a dark-colored tip to their long tail.
 Stoats are more active at night, whereas the weasel will more likely be seen during the day.

 What is the Difference Between a Stoat and a Weasel?